 Baltimore County and the Department of Housing and Urban Development (HUD) Office of Fair Housing and Equal Opportunity entered into a Conciliation Agreement and Voluntary Compliance Agreement (VCA) in 2016.
 Under the VCA, the County is committed to supporting and incentivizing the creation of 1,000 affordable rental housing “hard units”—defined as “affordable rental housing resulting from new construction, substantial rehabilitation, acquisition, or existing housing stock"—by 2027.
-To date, the County has met over 50 percent of this goal, with 506 approved affordable hard units created.

 To help ensure the County continues to work toward the goal in the coming years, the Affordable Housing Work Group will review progress to date, examine ongoing challenges, and develop actionable recommendations to further support and incentivize the creation of affordable housing units.

 Read the comments submitted to the work group, including comments from the public, and those from the Disability Rights of Maryland.

 Read the report, “Reinvesting in the Places We Call Home: Recommendations for Expanding and Enhancing Housing Opportunities in Baltimore County.”

 The Work Group is expected to meet monthly for approximately six months, but may meet more or less depending on need and consensus of the workgroup membership, and may form a subcommittee to examine particular issues in more detail.
 View upcoming meeting details and documents below.

 The Work Group will convene a diverse group of County employees, industry representatives, local stakeholders and community leaders: